What is genital herpes?

-- Using a hair dryer to dry off the sores may be more comfortable than using a towel.
+- Letting the sores air dry may be more comfortable than using a towel.

 - Wear cotton underpants, which absorb moisture better than those made from synthetic material.

-Ask your doctor if you can take nonprescription medicines, such as acetaminophen (Tylenol) and ibuprofen (Advil), may reduce the pain and fever from genital herpes.
+Ask your doctor if you can take nonprescription medicines, such as acetaminophen (Tylenol) and ibuprofen (Advil).
+They may reduce the pain and fever from genital herpes.

 To lower the risk of recurrent outbreaks, reduce or avoid things that trigger outbreaks, such as fatigue, stress, overexposure to sun, and irritation of the genital area.